tldraw/tldraw/apps/images.tldraw.xyz/README.md

 # Images

 Helpers for images on tldraw.com.
+Specifically, it's currently used to dynamically resize and optimize images on-the-fly via Cloudflare's image transform serivce.

 ## License